anuddeeph1/rotate-docker-secret/README.md

 ### This Script will help you to delete and create the docker secret which are mentioned in namespaces.txt

-#### NOTE:
-    - This script works only on RPM and Debian flavors.
-    - This script needs to run on all the nodes.

 #### Steps:
 1. Clone/Download Script from repo.\
     `git clone https://github.com/anuddeeph1/rotate-docker-secret.git `